 Off-Post Private Housing

 If you’re active duty and PCSing to Germany, you may be required to take government housing.
+You’ll need a certificate of non availability (CNA) if you’re seeking an off-post private house.
 But if you’re PCSing as a civilian, private housing will definitely be an option for you!

 While government housing tends to have smaller rooms, off-post private housing means you can use most of your American-sized furniture!
 The trade-off, however, is that you can’t easily use all your appliances.
 You’ll definitely want to get a couple transformers for things like your Kitchenaid or food processor.